God’s divine attributes

 The second horn is that it is God’s act of commanding something that makes it good.
 This suggests that God is perfectly good because perfectly good is whatever God commands it to be.
 This leads to the arbitrariness problem, that God could change his mind about what is good.

-If the dilemma is valid and the problems it leads to cannot be solved, then the concept of omnibenevolence is incoherent.
+If the dilemma is valid and neither of the problems it leads to cannot be solved, then the concept of omnibenevolence is incoherent.
 To defeat the Euthyphro dilemma, at least one of the options must be successfully defending from its issues.

 The first horn leads to a conflict with God’s omnipotence